nordnet/cordova-hot-code-push/README.md

 cordova plugin add https://github.com/nordnet/cordova-hot-code-push.git
 ```

-**Note: Be aware, that at the moment github version of the plugin is not compatible with iOS Cordova versions below 4.0.0.
-So, please install the latest ios cordova platform: `cordova platform add ios@4.0.0`.
-Same goes for Ionic projects: `ionic platform add ios@4.0.0`.**

 At the end of the installation plugin will recommend you to install [Cordova Hot Code Push CLI client](https://github.com/nordnet/cordova-hot-code-push-cli).
 This client will help you to:
 - easily generate necessary configuration files;
 - launch local server to listen for any changes in the web project and deploy new version immediately on the app.